 How Individuals Benefit

 • You’ll have the rare opportunity to make a significant difference while learning advanced strategic change management skills.

 • Gain recognition as a community leader providing solutions for tough civic challenges.

 How Organizations Benefit

-• There’s simply no better way to meet and work with the area’s top experts and key players.
+• Benefit from the opportunity to meet and work with the area’s top experts and key players.

-• The program provides advanced leadership experience in thinking big and effecting change.
+• Gain access to advanced leadership techniques in thinking big and effecting change through participation.